Steven L. Rayman

-Steve Rayman, the principal partner of Rayman & Knight, has been a Michigan attorney since 1979, and has spent 40 years in the field of bankruptcy, reorganization, and debt consolidation.
+Steve Rayman, the principal partner of Rayman & Knight, now part of CBH, has been a Michigan attorney since 1979, and has spent 40 years in the field of bankruptcy, reorganization, and debt consolidation.
 Steve spent the first several years of his legal career representing secured creditors, mortgage holders and other lenders in bankruptcy and reorganization matters.
 In 1988, Steve decided to start his own firm in order to focus on representation of debtors in bankruptcy and reorganization.
 Over the past four decades, Steve has become one of Michigan’s leading specialists in bankruptcy and reorganization.

 Unlike most bankruptcy attorneys who tend to specialize in either consumer or commercial practice, Steve has extensive experience in both.
 He is the only attorney in western Michigan to be certified by the American Board of Certification in both consumer and business bankruptcy.
 Steve has personally represented over 2,000 people in their individual debt consolidation matters.
 He has filed more Chapter 11 bankruptcies than any attorney in Western Michigan.
 One year, he alone filed one-third of all Chapter 12 (agricultural reorganization) cases in the United States Bankruptcy Court for the Western District of Michigan.